-Dr. King being a preacher, it shouldn’t surprise us that his inspiration comes from the Bible.
+Dr. King was a preacher, so it shouldn’t surprise us that his inspiration comes from the Bible.

 During a Bible study last week, I was reading some scripture where people who bring light to the world do a couple of things:

-My way of thinking is loving like King describes as being light on steroids.
+My way of thinking is that loving, as Dr. King describes it, is spreading light on steroids.

-The love that King was describing is “unconditional”.
+The love that King was describing is “unconditional.”
 It’s loving just because.
 It’s caring when others might not.
-It’s helping when others would just pass on by.
+It’s helping when others would pass on by.

 Imagine how things would change if more people were light in the darkness.
 If more people would combat hate with love.